Apparent Horizons Associated with Dynamical Black Hole Entropy

 \newgeometry{top=30truemm,bottom=30truemm,left=21truemm,right=21truemm}

 \Authfont{ \normalfont \bfseries} \Affilfont{\normalfont\itshape \fontsize{10.4pt}{12}\selectfont} \Authand{ and } \Authands{, and } [1]{}

-{\fontsize{11.2pt}{12}\selectfont {\bfseries Abstract:} We define entropic marginally outer trapped surfaces (E-MOTSs) as a generalization of apparent horizons.
-We then show that, under first-order perturbations around a stationary black hole, the dynamical black hole entropy proposed by Hollands, Wald, and Zhang, defined on a background Killing horizon, can be expressed as the Wall entropy evaluated on an E-MOTS associated with it.
+{\fontsize{11.2pt}{12}\selectfont {\bfseries Abstract:} We define entropic marginally outer trapped surfaces (E-MOTSs), associated with a given entropy density, as a generalization of apparent horizons.
+We then show that, under first-order perturbations around a stationary black hole, the dynamical black hole entropy proposed by Hollands, Wald, and Zhang, defined on a background Killing horizon, can be expressed as the Wall entropy evaluated on an E-MOTS associated with it in any diffeomorphism invariant theory of gravity.
 Our result ensures that the Hollands--Wald--Zhang entropy reduces to the standard Wald entropy in each stationary regime of a dynamical black hole, thereby reinforcing the robustness of the dynamical entropy formulation. }

 \restoregeometry

 \rule{\linewidth}{0.4pt} \hypertarget{contents}{ } \rule{\linewidth}{0.4pt}

 \setstretch{1.2}